9 Ways to Stop Sweating So Much

 Some home remedy experts claim that potatoes can absorb excess sweat on the body.
 This one does seem a bit “out there” but many consider it an effective natural antiperspirant.

-Baking Soda for Odor and Sweat
+Baking soda for odor and sweat

 Baking soda actually does more for odor than sweat reduction.
 However, it does have sweat-absorbing properties that can keep you less sweaty for short periods.
-Because baking soda is so effecient at odor elimination it’s more of an odor blocker than a sweat blocker.
+Because baking soda is so efficient at odor elimination it’s more of an odor blocker than a sweat blocker.

 Many natural deodorants will use some form of baking soda for odor fighting.
 It has the ability to lower pH levels in your body and absorb foul odors caused by bacteria.